oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

  In this example, the Monitor is created programmatically through the DKube SDK.

- > **_Note:_** The script in this section will fail if there is already a Monitor with the automatically-generated name.
+ > **Warning** The script in this section will fail if there is already a Monitor with the automatically-generated name.
 This can happen if the script is run more than once.
 Delete the Monitor name before you run this script a 2nd time.

  - From the JupyterLab tab, navigate to folder <code>/workspace/**\<your-code-repo\>**/insurance/monitoring</code>
- - Open `modelmonitor.iypnb`
+ - Open `modelmonitor.iypnb` <br><br>
- - **Ensure that the last cell at the bottom of the file has "CLEANUP = False".**  This may have been set to "True" from a previous execution.
+   > **Warning** Ensure that the last cell at the bottom of the file has `CLEANUP = False`  This may have been set to `True` from a previous execution.
   - Run all of the cells
  - This will create a new Model Monitor and put it into the `Active` state
    - The Monitor name will be the same as the Deployment name <br><br>
  - Navigate to the `Deployments` menu on the left